chloeam/blank-slate/_posts/2015-08-10-using-jekyll.md

 layout: post
 title: "Using Jekyll: A Design Student Dives Into Front-End Development"
 date: 2015-08-10
+description: Why would a graphic designer want to build her own site using Jekyll instead of using a Wordpress or Squarespace theme out of the box?
+The learning opportunity.
 tagline: The How and The Why of using Jekyll to build my portfolio and blog site
 categories: blog
 tags: Jekyll, Web Development